 Ceramic pots are a classic choice, offering a sophisticated and artisanal touch.
 Yellow ceramic pots, in particular, can be incredibly striking, bringing a polished brightness to any setting.

-- Pros: They are often associated with the Earth element in Feng Shui, symbolizing grounding and stability [cite: 1, search 1].
-Ceramic pots tend to retain moisture longer than terracotta, which can be beneficial for some plants [cite: 5, search 4].
+- Pros: They are often associated with the Earth element in Feng Shui, symbolizing grounding and stability.
+Ceramic pots tend to retain moisture longer than terracotta, which can be beneficial for some plants.
 Their glazed finish comes in various shades of yellow, offering diverse aesthetic options.

 - Cons: Ceramic pots can be heavy and are prone to breaking if dropped.
 While good at retaining moisture, proper drainage is crucial to prevent root rot, so always ensure they have a drainage hole.